Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Experiments

 \section{Experiments}

-In this section, we investigate our model learning objective in the context of model based reinforcement learning (MBRL) in \nm{two} settings.
-First, we evaluate our algorithm in a discrete state MDP where we optimize expected model advantage directly or indirectly via Eqns.~\ref{eqn: direct_abs_ma_empirical}~,~\ref{eqn: ma_l1_upper_bound_empirical}, while comparing with a maximum-likelihood baseline.
-Second, we evaluate \Cref{alg:valmbrl} together with various value aware objectives on several continuous control tasks while comparing against \nm{SLBO \citep{luo2018algorithmic},} a competitive model-based RL baseline.
+In this section, we investigate our model learning objective in the context of model based reinforcement learning in \nm{two} settings.
+First, we evaluate our algorithm in a discrete-state MDP where we optimize expected model advantage directly or indirectly via Eqns.~\ref{eqn: direct_abs_ma_empirical}~,~\ref{eqn: ma_l1_upper_bound_empirical}, \nmi{with the purpose of establishing the performance and convergence relationship among the selected value-aware objectives and a maximum-likelihood baseline in a pedagogical setting.} \nmi{Second, we evaluate \Cref{alg:valmbrl} together with our proposed and a prior value aware objective on several continuous control tasks, with two recent dyna-style MBRL algorithms -- SLBO \citep{luo2018algorithmic} \nmi{and MBPO \citep{janner2019trust}}. }